Guide General

 • AUD 100 annually for each additional ASN

-• AUD 500 allocation fee for ASNs beyond the first 2
+• AUD 500 allocation fee for new ASNs beyond the first 2

 • Clear technical justification required